voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 And we can do this for each party independently.
 Republican scores separate from Democrats.
 This means that any red vs blue bias on United gets cancelled out.

 We'll publish and share these grades weekly, monthly, and per legislative session.
+You can sign up for automatic updates.

 #### Divide and Conquer